TanStack/virtual/README.md

 - `paddingEnd: Integer`
   - Defaults to `0`
   - The amount of padding in pixels to add to the end of the virtual list
+- `onScrollElement: React.useRef(DOMElement)`
+  - Optional
+  - Allows using a different element to bind the `onScroll` event to
+- `scrollOffsetFn: Function() => number`
+  - Optional
+  - This function, if passed, is called on scroll to get the scroll offest rather than using `parentRef`'s `width` or `height`

 ### Returns